Advertisement

 Betchani Tchereni is an Associate Professor of Economics at the Malawi University of Business and Applied Studies.

-Before he went into teaching, he worked as a Desk Officer for the African Growth and Opportunity Act (Agoa) in the Ministry of Trade.
+Before he went into teaching, he once worked as a Desk Officer for the African Growth and Opportunity Act (Agoa) in the Ministry of Trade.

 Years later, according to Tchereni, looking at the Agoa documents, he sees some products that Malawi was expected to export to the US but it didn’t.